 Clínica San Juan, located in Diego Rivera, Tijuana, Mexico offers patients Colonoscopy procedures among its total of 31 available procedures, across 11 different specialties.
 Currently, there's no pricing information for Colonoscopy procedures at Clínica San Juan, as all prices are available on request only, whilst the national average price is approximately $1,979.
 There are many specialists available at the Hospital, with 10 in total, and they are accredited by AMCPER - Asociación Mexicana de Cirugía Plástica, Estética y Reconstructiva

-Medcozy, Turismo Medico, can be found in Calle Ecuador, Monterrey, Mexico and offers its patients Colonoscopy procedures as well as 35 other procedures, across 9 different procedure categories.
-At present, there is no pricing information for Colonoscopy procedures at Medcozy, Turismo Medico.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $1,979.
-The lead specialist at the Hospital will be carrying out all the treatments, and Medcozy, Turismo Medico is not accredited by any recognised accreditations institutions.
+Medcozy, Turismo Medico, located in Calle Ecuador, Monterrey, Mexico offers patients Colonoscopy procedures among its total of 35 available procedures, across 9 different specialties.
+Currently, there's no pricing information for Colonoscopy procedures at Medcozy, Turismo Medico, as all prices are available on request only, whilst the national average price is approximately $1,979.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?